List of Superman & Lois characters: Gaines

 Gaines (portrayed by Danny Wattley) is the football coach at Smallville High School who coaches the Smallvile Crows football team.

 In season two, Gaines loses his football program when Jonathan Kent was suspected of being involved in the X-Kryptonite sales.
 When Barb Dodge blames Jonathan for what happened to the football program, Lana gets her to back off as Gaines makes a negative comment about it.

 In season three, Gaines has taken a side job as a driving instructor where he gets Jonathan as a student while still resenting him for what happened to his football program.
 Despite some flaws during Jonathan's test, Gains allows Jonathan to pass.
 While overseeing the set-up for the meteor shower that he is overseen, Gaines gets some chairs unloaded by Jonathan who tries to get Gaines to forgive him to no avail.
 During the opening event, Gaines gave the hard work credit to Jimmy Chan.
 He even witnesses Kyle proposing to Chrissy.

 In season four, Gaines has taken another side job as a DJ when hired to perform at Kyle and Chrissy's wedding and has taken Jimmy Chan in as an assistant.
-Sarah claimed to Jordan that Gaines was part of a Kool and the Gang cover band until the lead singer stole Gaines' wife.
-Kyle was annoyed that Gaines did not have anything in the range of Blink-182 as Clark even interacts with Gaines.
 After Kyle and Chrissy announce their wedding postponement and just have a party, Gaines plays a Bon Jovi song and even dances with Jimmy.
 Somehow figuring out that Clark is Superman, Gaines finally forgives Jonathan when he approaches him and Jordan at Victoria May's to recruit them for the upcoming football season.
 When Jonathan states that he has been banned from football, Gaines says that he will find a way around it.
 Even though Jonathan was not interested, Gaines asks Jordan if he is interested.
-Jordan mentioned to Jonathan that Gaines advised him to brush up on Varsity Blues.
-After an encounter with Clark who pretended to pull a muscle, Coach Gaines watched on his phone Janet Olsen's interview with Clark Kent where he revealed that he is Superman.
-One year later following Lex's defeat, Coach Gaines attends the wedding of Mayor Lana Lang and John Henry Irons.